adam-paz/adam-paz.github.io/IntegrationCICDWorkshop/LabGuide200.md

 ex. _yourintegrationenv-yourcloudacc.integration.ocp.oraclecloud.com_
 ![](images/31.png)

 Next scroll down to the source section, for now we will only be exporting integrations.
-Here you can include your integration IDs, connection IDs and package IDs depending on what you'd like to export.
+Here you can include your integration IDs, connection IDs and package names depending on what you'd like to export.

 ## IMPORTANT